 In my last post I mentioned the Range Rover Great Divide Expedition.
 Here’s a video and some more detail about what was probably the coolest 4×4 launch in North America.

 Back in 1989 Range Rover had only officially been in the North American market for a couple of years and it’s reputation hadn’t been established here the way it had been in Australia and Europe.
-So for the launch of that year’s model, with its upgraded, 3.9-liter V8, the company’s North America subsidiary felt it needed to show potential buyers that it’s new, luxury SUV could climb more than the hill to the local country club.
+So for the launch of that year’s model, with its upgraded, 3.9-liter V8, the company’s North America subsidiary felt it needed to show potential buyers that its new, luxury SUV could climb more than just the hill to the local country club.
 Read the rest of this entry »

-.
 Expedition Portal just covered this video by a group called Backcountry Discovery Routes.
 Their goal is to preserve off-highway routes for dual-sport motorcycle travel.
 This video is about their trip through Colorado, though other routes are in development.

 We just completed our own trip down the California Backcountry Discovery Trail (so named by the Forest Service), which I’ll be writing about in the coming weeks.